Luming-L/NGG/L1_Sequencing.md

 long-read sequencing and long-range scaffolding methods such as optical mapping, chromosome conformation capture, and DNA dilution-based technologies were introduced to overcome the weaknesses of short-read assemblies and ultimately to enable the assembly of entire chromosomes.

-Although raw reads can have sequencing error rates of up to 15%, correction with short sequencing reads [23, 24] or self-correction with sufficient sequencing data [25] enables genome assemblies with a sequence accuracy of over 99.999% simply by running freely available software, like FALCON or PBcR(MHAP).
+## Long-read sequencing technologies

-Sequencing error rates of raw reads are relatively high, but self-correction with sufficient sequencing data or correction by short sequencing reads can improve sequence accuracy to over 99.999%
+Sequencing error rates of raw reads are relatively high, but self-correction with sufficient sequencing data or correction by short sequencing reads can improve sequence accuracy to over 99.999%.
+## Long-range scaffolding technologies

+## Assembly of heterozygous and polyploid genomes

 >[all plant genomes](https://www.plabipd.de/plant_genomes_pa.ep)